 Eagle-halb pushes are situational.
 Eagle warriors are a high pierce armor, mobile unit which counters archers and cavalry archers very well.
 Halberdiers are a cheap trash unit that counters cavalry units.
 This can be a deadly composition against a paladin and skirmisher composition, or alternatively against an arbalester and hussar composition.

+You need to know that hand cannoneers, champions, and scorpions counter both units extremely effectively.
+Halb-Siege pushes can also be deadly against this combination.
 All the meso civilizations have arbalesters and have skirmishers with some bonus.
 If champion is the opponents response, you will need arbalesters to mix in with your composition.
 If the opponent makes hand cannoneers, you will need skirmishers.
-If the opponent goes scorpions or for a halb-siege push however, you really do not have an answer to mass siege as a meso civilization, unless you are Aztecs and can either get your own siege out or convert the siege of the opponent.
-Incas do get redemption and block printing, but in the late game, mass micro with monks can make engagements difficult, and Inca monks are not nearly tanky enough to deal with massed siege.
+If the opponent goes scorpions or for a halb-siege push, you will need to try siege of your own, or redemption monks.

 Khmer elephants are some of the strongest battle elephants in the game.
 Not only do they receive a civilization bonus which increases their movement speed on top of husbandry, but they receive a unique technology allowing for an extra 3 attack.
 These elephants can be extremely deadly in small numbers even.

 A few things to note about this composition.
 Firstly, it’s expensive.
-If you have the Khmer boom running and can opt for it, it is very powerful, however, care needs to be taken that you may need to transition to elephant and skirmishers or hussar and scorpion compositions.
+If you have the Khmer boom running and can opt for it, it is very powerful, however, care needs to be taken that you may run out of steam and need to transition to elephant and skirmishers or hussar and scorpion compositions.
 Secondly, this can be countered effectively with a halb-siege push, due to the devastating effect of siege onagers on scorpions, and the fact that halberdiers counter the elephants.